 manipulated for the sake of winning, not the spirit of the rule.

 -We had an occasional uncomfortable moment on our team with an attitudinal player.
-I was spoiled in
+I was

-do the same over time.
+league will do the same over time.

 -Not winning the championship game!!!